JENTIS Accounts and Containers

 So you can use the same tools, tags and codes in all or only in selected containers.
 You don’t need to copy-paste settings from one account to another.
 Even if the container and embed snippet is different on all domains, the JENTIS Tag Manager configuration is always managed globally in a single account.

-A domain is always connected to a single container, this is a 1:1 relationship.
-To only implement a tool or a tag on a single container you have to select only this one container.
+A domain is always connected to a single container; this is a 1:1 relationship.
+To implement a tool or a tag on only one container, you have to select only this one container.

 Can I have only one global container on multiple websites (domains)?